Dexter loves to read, study, and share the word of God with love.

 With that being said, the implication here is that friendships should have trust and that trust inspires confidence—confidence in your friends' abilities, in their words, and in whatever they do.
 If trust is lacking in your friendships, find a way to foster it.
 No good friendship can last without trust, so do whatever you can to encourage it.

-James.
+13. James.
 4:11 "Brothers and sisters, do not slander one another.
 Anyone who speaks against a brother or sister or judges them speaks against the law and judges it.
 When you judge the law, you are not keeping it, but sitting in judgment on it."
-(James.
-4:11 New International Version)

 - Good friends aren't judgmental.